-Our strategy is to become a leading worldwide provider of VoIP telephony products and services.
+Our strategy is to become a leading worldwide provider of video and voice-over-IP products and services.
 The following are key elements of our strategy:

-Capitalize on the Growth of the VoIP Marketplace.
-We believe we are well positioned to take advantage of the expected growth of the VoIP services markets.
-We plan to focus our efforts and resources on growing our reseller business while simultaneously seeking out selective opportunities for our service provider unit.
+Capitalize on the Growth of the video and voice-over-IP Marketplace.
+We believe we are well positioned to take advantage of the expected growth of the video and voice-over-IP services markets.
+We plan to focus our efforts and resources on becoming a next generation service provider enabler while simultaneously maintaining our reseller business.